chaulapatrice/calendar-app/README.md

 React is
 found [here](https://react.dev/learn)

+A full working application for this tutorial can be found [here](https://calendar.creativewebtech.co.za/)

 ## Backend API

 In this section we will learn how to set up a Django application.
 We will do the following activities